-The provision of open space in the Precinct is influenced by neighbouring elements of Major Open Space including Tributary 1 to the north-west and the North Lakes Golf Course to the east.
+The provision of open space in the Precinct is influenced by neighbouring elements of Major Open Space including Tributary B to the north-west and the North Lakes Golf Course to the east.
 In the context of the major open spaces both within and in proximity to the Precinct, lower order open spaces are also planned within the Precinct.
 To ensure residents are provided with convenient and efficient access to these open space areas a pedestrian/cyclist network in the form of open space corridors will provide access to major open space areas outside the Precinct.

 Local open space will be provided in the form of notionally located Village and Local Parks serving adjacent housing in accordance with the residential planning principles established in the DCP.
-The Precinct will provide one Village Park and three Local Parks centrally located within the northern and southern portions of the Precinct.
-It is noted that a Village Park and Local Park located outside the Precinct within the Fairway Chase Linear Park will supplement the Precinct's local open space facilities.
+The Precinct will provide one Village Park located within the northern portions of the Precinct.
+It is noted that a Parks located outside the Precinct will supplement the Precinct's local open space facilities.
 Consequently, it is considered that Village Park and Local Park facilities will be located within 400 metres and 200 metres, respectively, of most residents.